 The listings below are for scholarships open to students throughout the United States.
 Eligibility criteria vary, but keep in mind that many funders are as interested in building access to study abroad to traditionally underrepresented groups as in strong academic records.
 The Gilman Scholarship and the Critical Languages Scholarship, for example, are especially interested in supporting community college students, minorities, non-traditional students, and others.

 The most important factor in securing funding for study abroad is advance planning.
 Deadlines are typically much earlier than for study abroad programs, so discuss your plans with your study abroad advisor as early as possible.
+For advice from a successful CUNY Gilman applicant, check out this helpful zine from Elenore Zuniga, Gilman awardee in spring 2015).

 The Benjamin A. Gilman International Scholarship Program provides awards of up to $5,000 for U.S. undergraduate students who are receiving federal Pell Grant funding at a two-year or four-year college or university to participate in study abroad programs of at least four weeks to any country not under a Department of State travel warning that takes place during the fall or spring semester.
 Check for the deadlines and timeline.